-- 2. Documentation of baseline values for all of the following [DOCUMENTATION REQUIRED]: - i.
-Urinary glycosaminoglycan (uGAG) AND - ii.
-Members 6 years or older (one of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC).
-OR
+- Documentation diagnosis was confirmed by deficiency in iduronate- 2- sulfatase (IDS) enzyme activity through enzyme or molecular (DNA-based) testing, such as IDS gene testing [DOCUMENTATION REQUIRED] AND - 3.
+Documentation of baseline values for all of the following [DOCUMENTATION REQUIRED]: - a.
+Urinary glycosaminoglycan (uGAG) AND - b.
+Members 6 years or older (ONE of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC).

-Members younger than 6 years of age (one of the following): spleen volume, liver volume, upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test
+Members younger than 6 years of age (ONE of the following): spleen volume, liver volume, upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test